-Perspective change for getting over negative emotions
+Changing our perspective for getting over negative emotions

-- When we get deeply stuck in the storeroom of our negative emotions we become stuck in the gravitational field of powerful negative patterns. - This is like staring at the Gestalt vase in the figure above, which is full of dark and negative emotions.
-The more we stare at it the more we get drowned in its darkness and negativity. - It is like seeing a glass half-empty instead of half-full. - However, having acquired some mental flexibility by previous exercises, our attention can be switched away from seeing the black vase to the two white faces.
+- This is like looking at the Gestalt vase in the figure above, which is full of dark and negative emotions.
+The more we stare at it the more we get drowned in its darkness and negativity. - It is like seeing a glass half-empty instead of half-full. - Stare at the black vase, and when you manage to see the white faces, laugh out loud.

-Perspective change for getting over negative emotions
+Changing our perspective for getting over negative emotions

-- When negative emotions overwhelm us, it is like we have drowned ourselves in the black vase. - However, having created a positive powerful pattern of love with the child through the previous exercises, we can now depart from the strong gravitational field of negative patterns by spontaneously singing our happy love song.
-In this way we can enter the gravitational field of love for the child instead. - This is like changing our interpretation of the above image and instead of seeing a black vase of negative emotions discovering two white faces, interpreted as that of the child and the adult who are now looking at each other. - In other words we can also see the glass as half-full.
+- When negative emotions take us over it is like we have drowned in the black vase. - However, having created a positive powerful pattern of love with the child through the previous exercises, we can now depart from the strong gravitational field of negative patterns by spontaneously singing our happy love song.
+In this way we can enter the gravitational field of love for the child instead. - This is like changing our interpretation of the above image and instead of seeing a black vase of negative emotions discovering two white faces, interpreted as that of the child and the adult self who are now looking at each other. - In other words we can also see the glass as half-full.